Resident Evil 7: Biohazard: Banned Footage

-In Daughters, which takes place on October 10, 2014, a tropical cyclone causes a ship, the SS Annabelle, to go missing off the coast of Louisiana.
+In Daughters, which takes place on October 10, 2014, three years prior to the game, a tropical cyclone causes a tanker ship, the SS Annabelle, to go missing off the coast of Louisiana.
 Jack carries in an unconscious girl, Eveline, found nearby.
 Jack places her in Lucas' room and orders Zoe to get her fresh clothes.
 Zoe retrieves the clothes when a lightning strike knocks out the house's power, and Eveline disappears.
-Zoe searches for her and discovers Marguerite rambling in the bathroom, before she suddenly turns violent.
+While Zoe searches for Marguerite, she finds an unconscious Lucas and discovers Marguerite rambling in the bathroom, before she suddenly turns violent.
 Jack restrains her and orders Zoe to get some rope.
 Returning with the rope, Zoe discovers Jack attempting to drown Marguerite, and then deliberately stabs himself before Zoe.
 Zoe flees, witnessing Jack dragging Lucas towards the bathroom.
 Downstairs, Zoe encounters an apologetic Marguerite, who claims that she had heard voices in her head.
 Marguerite hands Zoe the car keys and tells her to leave.
 If the player completed optional objectives earlier in the game, they have the option of escaping to the camper van trailer.
 If the player tries to escape using the car, they will be confronted by Marguerite and Jack, the latter of whom savagely beats Zoe.
 If the player attempts to hide in the trailer, they will discover a letter written by Mia that thanks the Bakers for their kindness and warns them about Eveline.
-Zoe then wakes up at the dinner table with everything seemingly back to normal, but soon starts seeing visions of Eveline.
+Zoe then wakes up at the dining table with everything seemingly back to normal, but soon starts seeing visions of Eveline.